vidio-research/ai-video-cutting-research-preview/README.md

 Finally, the **Story Composition** phase employs a Video Arrangement Agent to select and compile the filtered clips into a coherent final narrative [7].
 This agent aims to ensure a logical flow and engaging storyline in the trimmed video, addressing the limitations of previous methods that often overlooked the relationships between segments [7].
 To evaluate the effectiveness of the trimmed videos, AVT also incorporates a Video Evaluation Agent to autonomously assess their quality based on criteria aligned with user preferences [7].
 Experimental results have shown that AVT receives more favorable evaluations in user studies and demonstrates superior performance in terms of mAP and precision on highlight detection tasks compared to existing methods [6].

 The modular design of AVT, with its specialized agents for captioning, filtering, arrangement, and evaluation, represents a significant trend towards creating more sophisticated and interpretable AI systems for complex video processing tasks [7].
-By breaking down the video trimming problem into these distinct stages, each handled by an agent optimized for its specific role, AVT offers a more targeted and potentially more effective solution for efficiently condensing long-form video content while maintaining narrative coherence.7
+By breaking down the video trimming problem into these distinct stages, each handled by an agent optimized for its specific role, AVT offers a more targeted and potentially more effective solution for efficiently condensing long-form video content while maintaining narrative coherence [7].

 ## **4\.
 Flexible and Efficient Video Editing Frameworks**